Tadukoo/TadukooBukkitExperiments/README.md

 (NOTE: All version numbers and/or features listed below are tentative and could change.)
 * Alpha 0.2.X
-    * Add /weather [ type ]
-    * /thelp search functionality.
-    * /thelp updated to have all commands.
-	* Maybe some commands will have special options?
-(Instead of just true and false)

 * Alpha 0.3
     * Set-up more teleportation stuff.
 	* Improve current teleportation stuff.